The Perfect Ireland and Scotland Itinerary

 34 Great things to do in Dublin

-20 Famous Pubs in Dublin for a pint and some craic
+20 Famous Pubs in Dublin for a pint, some craic and traditional Irish music

 15 tips for celebrating St. Patrick’s Day in Dublin